jgreshy/kickstarter/README.md

 -- 32.2 days
 -- Average failed campaign length is 35.49 days, not a significant difference

-When plotted, this would show a trend between the average campaign length, whether or not it was successful, and the main_category
 WITH date_data AS
 (
 SELECT*, CAST(EXTRACT(date FROM launched) AS date) AS date_started, CAST(EXTRACT(date FROM deadline) AS date) AS date_finished